yueyang0115/http-caching-proxy/README.md

 This projects builds a HTTP caching proxy server which can handle GET, POST, CONNECT requests.
 * We added concurrency to handle requests from different endpoints.
 * We used TCP sockets to send and receive packets.
-* We dached responses according to validation and expiration rules defined in RFC7234.
+* We cached responses according to validation and expiration rules defined in RFC7234.

 This project is deployed with docker, to run this app, cd into the docker-deploy folder.
 Then run
 ```